Professional & Community Events

 Friday, February 14, 2014 9:00 am - 12:15 pm*

 1) From Explosiveness to Containment and Back Again: The Vicissitudes of Containment and Symbolic Communication from Prepubescence to Adolescence in a Long-term Private Practice Case

 Leah Alexander, M.A., is an advanced doctoral candidate at BGSP.
 She has a private practice in Ipswich, MA, and specializes in working with children and their parents.

 2) Enactment as Primary Communication: The Development of Mentalization During the First 16 Months of Treatment in a Child with Hyperactive and Impulsive Behavior in School.

-Barry Waterson, M.A., Psya.D. is on the faculty at BGSP and practices in Vermont and Brookline, MA., in community and school settings as well as private practice where he works with children, adults and teachers.
-His doctoral research is on the use of Modern Psychoanalytic theory of technique with young impulsive children.
+Barry Waterson, M.A., Psya.D., is on the faculty at BGSP and practices in Vermont and Brookline, MA in community and school settings as well as private practice where he works with children, adults and teachers.
+His doctoral research in on the use of Modern Psychoanalytic theory of technique with young impulsive children.

 This workshop is designed to help you:

 - Discuss the symbolic meaning of acting out behavior in children

 - Assess effective interventions with acting out children.

 - Discuss the meaning of mentalization and its importance in the psyche of the acting out child.